Your Guide to Arizona Real Estate

 - Any negotiated seller concessions towards the buyer’s closing costs.

-What is the “Foreign Investment in Real Property Tax Act” known as “FIRPTA” and what it means to Canadians when selling their Arizona property?
+What is the “Foreign Investment in Real Property Tax Act” known as “FIRPTA” and what does it means to Canadians when selling their Arizona property?

 - When a foreign owner gets ready to sell they could be subjected to a 10% or 15% withholdings (of the sales price) unless the transaction is exempt from FIRPTA.